What you should know

 What will happen:

-Your caregiver will insert a scope or dilator into your mouth and guide it down to your esophagus.
+Your healthcare provider will insert a scope or dilator into your mouth and guide it down to your esophagus.
 A sample of tissue may be taken to be tested.
-Your caregiver will use a dilator to stretch the narrow part of your esophagus.
+Your healthcare provider will use a dilator to stretch the narrow part of your esophagus.
 He may repeat this step 1 or 2 times with larger dilators.
 He may place a stent or inject steroid medicine into the area to help prevent it from narrowing again.

 After your procedure: